JvanKatwijk/qt-dab/README.md

 (Obviously, the colors of the buttons, as well as the *font*, the *font size* and the *font color* of the service list shown can be set by the user, just click with the right hand mouse button on a button).

+Qt-DAB supports **Favourites**, i.e. a list of (channel, service pairs), the list is maintained between program invocations.
-* The list of services is shown in one of two modes: either the services of the currently selected channel are shown, or the list of *favourites* is shown.
-Selecting a *service* (just clicking with the left mouse button on its name) is possible in both views.
+The *services list* is shown in one of two modes, selectable by the button (in the picture labeled favourites).
+In *ensemble view* mode, the services in the current ensemble are shown, in the *favourites view* mode, the favourites are shown.
+In both views, selecting a service is just by clicking on the service name.
-Of course, when selecting a service in the list of favourites, it might take some time before the software has switched over to the appropriate channel, and has received sufficient information on the ensemble carried in that channel before being able to select the service in that channel.
+Of course, when selecting a service in the list of favourites, it might take some time before the software has switched over to the appropriate channel, and has received sufficient information on the new ensemble carried in that channel before being able to select the service in that channel.

-The effect of clicking into elements in the right hand column of the services list depends on the viewmode.
-In the *ensemble view* mode, clicking in the right column indicates **adding** the service to or **removing** it from the favourites.
-In the *favourites view* mode it just means **removing** the element from the favourites.
+*Adding* a service to the favourites is by clicking on the field in the right hand column, shown in the services list.
+If - in *ensemble mode* view - a service is also part of the favourites, the field in the right hand column is marked.
+Clicking on such a mark *removes* the service from the list, as does clicking on the field in the *favourites view*.

 ![6.1](/technical-widget.png)